aipmhub/chat-plugin-sdk/docs/quick-start/plugin-ui.md

 # Plugin UI Interface

-For LobeChat plugins, the UI interface is optional.
+For AiPMChat plugins, the UI interface is optional.
 For example, the [Web Content Extraction](https://github.com/lobehub/chat-plugin-web-crawler) plugin does not have a corresponding user interface.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265263241-0e765fdc-3463-4c36-a398-aef177a30df9.png)